shem-m/Cosmoport-CRUD-RESTful-App/README.md

 -Spring Data JPA;

--MySQL (база данных (БД)
+-MySQL

 # Description

 The task was to complete an application by adding CRUD functionality.
+The interface was given.

 The following features should be implemented:
 1. Get a list of all existing ships;
 2. Create a new ship;
 3. Edit the characteristics of an existing vehicle;